 You’ve started collecting addresses for your email list and signed up for an email newsletter management service.
+The first thing you need to do is use an email verifier to clean the list and remove all invalid subscribers.
+A lot of times you'll find that people used online email extractor to create lists given to you.
 Now it’s time to write an engaging newsletter for your fans.
 Here are 7 tips you and your band can use to build your email list and communicate with your fans:

 Make it easy to sign up, and offer an incentive.